muratk5n/thirdwave/en/README.md

 ---

 Bipartisanship needs to get a demotion from being a remarkable event, to something regular, and unremarkable.
-You agree on some stuff, you get them done.
+You agree on some stuff (key is 'some', agreeing on all, especially econ, is harmful), you get them done.
 What's the big deal..?

 ---